Eric is back for another Beardbrand episode—this time to help you determine which beard balm is best for you.

 - Leave-in beard mask

-- Helps balance skin tones and scar tissue
+- Helping to balance skin tones and scar tissue

-- Helps reduce appearance and dryness of stretch marks
+- Helping to reduce appearance and dryness of stretch marks

 - Cuticle conditioner